Ps-27/Blogging_platform/README.md

 # Blogging_platform
- a RESTful API for a simple blogging platform.
+ A RESTful API for a simple blogging platform.

 Task: Build a RESTful API for a simple blogging platform.